 Figure 13 Location of bridge, Park Burn and Marginal Strip

-Part of the proposed bridge will cross the air space over the Park Burn marginal strip as illustrated in Figure 13 above, therefore a concession is required from the Department of Conservation (DOC) to authorise this.
-An easement has been proposed to facilitate this and agreed with DOC prior to lodgement of this substantive application and contained in the proposed draft conditions enclosed as Attachment [C].
-It is understood that DOC typically grant a concession for a term of up to 30 years for easements across marginal strips.
-On this basis a 30-year duration is sought.
+The western approach to the bridge crosses the marginal strip and will require earthworks to bring the ground level up to the required height.
+It is noted the marginal strip is no longer aligned with the actual channel of the Park Burn.
+Refer to Attachment [PP] for a long section plan illustrating the bridge, abutments and road approach.

 Park Burn Riparian Works

 Earthworks are required both within and adjacent to the active Park Burn channel to enable safe conveyance of flood flows in the stream to Lake Dunstan/Lake Wairere.
 Any works within the active channel will not occur when there is flowing surface water present.
 It is noted no earthworks are proposed within the Park Burn marginal strip which is located west of the Park Burn active channel apart from proposed landscaping/planting.
 Earthworks will be strictly undertaken in localised sections and then disturbed areas stabilised prior to moving to another earthwork’s subsection.
 Refer to the EMP enclosed as Attachment [P] for further details and methodology for these works.